Rethinking Church Part 5: Church Business

 God’s Kingdom or ours?

 Church leaders frequently talk about advancing, building, and “taking ground for” God’s Kingdom, none of which Jesus ever asked us to do.
 In fact, this language is nowhere to be found in the Bible!
 Christ’s primary message on earth was that the Kingdom of God has already come near.
-The Bible tells us the Kingdom is something we seek, find, receive, inherit, enter, and proclaim because it is already here among us.
+The Bible tells us the Kingdom is something we seek, find, receive, inherit, enter, and proclaim because it is already here and now, among us.
 God's Kingdom especially belongs to the poor, the persecuted, and little children.

 So then, whose Kingdom are we really advancing, building, and taking ground for?
 Could it be that we’re really just building our own little kingdoms and empires around pastors, churches, ministries, and denominations?